Sketch Animation: State-of-the-art Report: Comparative analysis of animation techniques

-\paragraph*{Generalization} Generalization refers to the ability of an animation system to adapt to diverse characters, motion styles, and drawing variations without retraining or relying on supervision from specific animation sources or datasets.
-Keyframe-based interpolation systems~\cite{jiang2022stroke} require motion retargeting to work across different characters, resulting in limited generalization.
-In contrast, keyframe-free methods~\cite{wang2013shape} demonstrate higher generalization, as a single rig or deformation structure can be used across multiple models with minimal change.
-Physics-based methods~\cite{zhu2011sketch} offer moderate generalization, since their adaptability depends on consistent physical parameters and accurate geometry representations.
-Data-driven approaches~\cite{patel2016tracemove} depend on how closely the target motion resembles the source during motion transfer, offering moderate generalization, and text-driven methods~\cite{deng2025animatesketches} show strong generalization through generative models that can synthesize motion from abstract text descriptions.
-However, their performance is bound by the variety and quality of training data. \\
+\paragraph*{Generalization} Generalization refers to an animation system's ability to adapt to diverse characters, motion styles, and drawing variations without retraining or supervision from specific animation sources or datasets.
+Keyframe-based interpolation systems~\cite{xing2015autocomplete} exhibit limited generalization, as motion retargeting is typically required to transfer animations across characters with different proportions or skeletal structures.
+Physics-based methods~\cite{lingens2020towards} offer moderate generalization, since their adaptability depends on consistent physical parameters and accurate geometric representations, which may not generalize well across stylized or abstract characters.
+Data-driven approaches such as MoCap~\cite{patel2016tracemove} and video-driven methods~\cite{yang2024sketchanimator, rai2024sketchanim} depend on how closely the target motion resembles the source during motion transfer, offering moderate generalization, while text-driven methods~\cite{liu2025dynamic, liang2025multi} show strong generalization through generative models that can synthesize motion from abstract text descriptions.
+However, their performance is bound by the variety and quality of training data.
+Finally, 2D sketch–to–3D animation techniques~\cite{feng2017magictoon, dvorovzvnak2020monster, zhou2024drawingspinup} offer moderate generalization, as sketch-based inputs can accommodate diverse drawing styles, while the underlying 3D representations still impose structural and rigging constraints.